But My Ears Still Work

 Yvonne Thanks hope you have a nice day as well.

-7. Rhapsody says:
+7. Rhapsody says

 I have learnt that there are levels to seeing, hearing and even listening.
 I remember as a child arguing with my grandmother about the parable, “those who have eyes would see and those you have ears would hear,” in my young mind i was confused and defiant because i was sure i could do both not understand the capacity of really seeing and hearing.
 I have since learnt that seeing isn’t always believing because the eyes can be deceived in order to manipulate the mind and hearing isn’t always hearing because things can be constructed to determine what you hear and hearing without context is distorting. hence i have learnt the value of God, the choices the Divine has allowed me and the instinct and intution bestowed upon me to bring clarity, knowledge, reasoning and understanding to the “seeing & hearing” though in my humanness i don’t always follow I am put on notice by the voice of the Divine that whispers, listen not only hear and see beyond what the eyes tell you.